makersacademy/bowling-challenge/README.md

 * All tests passing
 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
-Note that referring to this rubric in advance may make the challenge somewhat easier.
+Note that referring to this rubric in advance may make th§e challenge somewhat easier.
 You should be the judge of how much challenge you want.

+first frame...
+i roll1 a 10 (i have a strike)

+second frame...
+i roll1 a 7 (strike bonus1 is 7)
+i roll2 a 1 (strike bonus2 is 1)

+///